Spanish

 Digraphs

 The following digraphs are not official letters of the Spanish alphabet.
 However, they make a unique sound when used together in a word.
+These letter combinations are all listed in the “Related” column in the alphabet table above.

 • {ch} = /tʃ/